microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

 All information sent to the reliability coordinator is in the form of a sequence of messages with the format specified above.
-Message types and associated data which may be sent to or received by services:
+Message types and associated data which may be sent to or received by services/apps:

  * 15 - `BecomingPrimary` (Received) : No data